 Our lawyers have handled hundreds of herniated disc injury cases.
 If you are coming here looking for information on the value of herniated disc cases in Maryland, we have a good deal of information for you.

 The average jury verdict in a disc injury case nationally over the last three years is around $360,000.
 The median jury verdict is closer to $80,000.
 What does this tell us?
 Well, there are a lot of very serious disc injury cases out there that really kick up the averages in these cases.

-The theory is that you can match up your case with these to figure out where the range of values for your claim.
+The theory is that you can match up your case with these to figure out a range of values for your claim.
 But keep in mind that it is hard for anyone to ascertain the value of individual cases without reading and understanding all of the nuances contained in your medical records and learning all of the details about your particular case.